mivuzu/rv32i-v1/README.md

 - The CPU may overwrite RX count, which results in the controller now writing data to the corresponding offset.
 - 115200 baud, 8N1.
 See `lib/hdl/uart.v` to change baud rate.

-## Build & Run

-Commands here are from the Makefile.
-If you run them as is, without changing the Makefile or project at all, a bitstream for the ECP5 EVN will be generated and loaded.

-1) Install yosys, nextpnr-ecp5, ecppack and openFPGALoader (or whatever tools your toolchain requires and modify the Makefile).
-2) Configure board constraints (UART pins, clock, etc. on `lib/pins.lpf`).
-3) Synthesize, place & route, pack:

-       make bitstream

-4) Connect a serial terminal at 115200 8N1 and load/flash

-       make load # or make flash

-5) Use the host UART protocol to load your program into RAM, then issue op=11 (start).

 ## Porting
-If you try to run this on another board there are three main things you should change:
+If you try to run this on another ECP5 board there are three main things you should change:

 - Memory size; set the `memblks` parameter in `memory.v` to the amount of DP16KD blocks of your particular model.
 - Pin constraints; change `lib/pins.lpf` to match the pin layout of your board.
 The only critical pins for the design are the UART pins and the clock.
 In the design the input clock is assumed to be 12MHz and then multiplied to 100MHz so bear that in mind.